akl28/A-nc-news/README.md

 ---

-#Learn More
+# Learn More

 You can learn more in the Create React App documentation.

 To learn React, check out the React documentation.

 ---

-#Code Splitting
+# Code Splitting

 This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

+---

-Analyzing the Bundle Size
+# Analyzing the Bundle Size

 This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-Making a Progressive Web App
+# Making a Progressive Web App

 This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-Advanced Configuration
+# Advanced Configuration

 This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-Deployment
+# Deployment

 This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

 npm run build fails to minify